SalishSeaCast/docs/work_env/hg_version_control.rst

 Commit Message Style
 --------------------

-Commit messages can be written on the command line with the :command:`hg commit -m` option with the message enclosed in double-quotes
+Commit messages can be written on the command line with the :kbd:`hg commit -m` option with the message enclosed in double-quotes
 (:kbd:`"`);
 e.g.